DeanLeong/p4-repo/README-template.md

 #### ERD Model

 > Use this section to display an image of a computer generated ERD model.
+You can use draw.io, Lucidchart or another ERD tool.

 <br>